iron-software/IronXL-Examples/tutorials/create-excel-file-net_old_changed may 2021/README.md

 </center>
 <br></br>

-Once you've accessed the Manage NuGet Packages via either method described, search for and select the `IronXL.Excel` package.
-Proceed to install it as depicted in Figure 5.
+Once you've selected "Manage NuGet Packages" using either method, search for and select the IronXL.Excel package to install it, as depicted in Figure 5.

 <br></br>
 <center>